fidopower/.github/profile/README.md

 Project results included (1) identifying data analysis requirements needed to support critical electricity use-cases, (2) delivering a new open-source utility data interoperability and analytics workflow management platform at Southern California Edison, and (3) delivering an open source analytic tool delivery environment for workstation, on-premises server, and cloud infrastructure to enable key utility use-cases for commercialization by Linux Foundation Energy.
 </I>

 The technology on which OpenFIDO was built is fast becoming obsolete and difficult to maintain.
-The framework for development is over 10 years old and the workflow methodology lacks the formal development now available in modern tools such as Marimo.
+The framework for development is over 10 years old and the workflow methodology lacks the formal development now available in modern tools such as [Marimo](https://marimo.io).
 Marimo was developed over the last few years with funding in part from SLAC National Accelerator Laboratory as a solution to many of the problems and challenges uncovered during the development of OpenFIDO.

 ## About Marimo

-We propose to redeploy all the OpenFIDO pipelines as Marimo notebooks and brand this new version of OpenFIDO under the name FIDOpower.
+FIDOpower is a redevelopment of OpenFIDO pipelines as Marimo notebooks.
 This approach has the following advantages over the existing OpenFIDO deployment:

 * Eliminates the need to develop and deploy a UI framework.
 The existing OpenFIDO implementation has a custom UI that must be maintained and deployed on an AWS platform.
 These cost LF Energy and the project contributors time and money that is better focused on the development and validation of workflows and pipelines.